Public hearings in the Post Office Horizon IT Inquiry end...Read more

-Graeme undertakes an increasing amount of complex criminal work.
+Graeme undertakes complex criminal work.
 He successfully represented Lescene Edwards before the Privy Council where the Board quashed his conviction for murder and declared that his constitutional right to a trial within a reasonable time had been violated.
-Graeme has also successfully represented a significant number of sub-postmasters and sub-postmistresses before the Court of Appeal arising from the Post Office scandal.
+Graeme successfully represented a significant number of sub-postmasters and sub-postmistresses before the Court of Appeal arising from the Post Office scandal.
+Graeme is currently instructed to defend a high value crypto-currency fraud brought by the Financial Conduct Authority.

 Graeme is recognised as the go-to defence extradition junior.
 Graeme proactively works with his instructing solicitors to compromise extradition requests without having to go to Court.
 Graeme has built up a significant pool of contacts across the globe including lawyers, prison experts, and political experts.
 To safeguard a person’s reputation, Graeme understands the benefit of, and routinely works with, distinguished private investigators, reputation management professionals, and private security firms.